tmoroney/auto-subs/README.md

 3. Add a timeline marker **(must be blue)** at the **`start`** and **`end`** of the segment to add subtitles.
 4. Click **`Generate Subtitles`** in the script UI.

-## Automatic Setup (Windows only)
+## Automatic Setup
+> [!NOTE]
+> **Only works on Windows** - This will run a PowerShell script which installs Python (if not already installed), Whisper, FFMPEG, and Stable-TS.
+> It also places the `auto-subs.py` file in the Fusion scripts folder so it can be accessed within Resolve.

 Open PowerShell in **administrator mode**.
 Copy this command into Powershell + Run it by hitting the enter key.

     Invoke-Expression (Invoke-WebRequest -Uri "https://raw.githubusercontent.com/tmoroney/auto-subs/main/install-script.ps1").Content
-> [!NOTE]
-> This will run a PowerShell script which installs Python (if not already installed), Whisper, FFMPEG, and Stable-TS (improves subtitles).
-> It also places the auto-subs.py file in the Fusion scripts folder so it can be accessed within Resolve.

-## Manual Setup (Mac, Linux, Windows)
+## Manual Setup
 ### Step 1: Install Python
 Download `Python 3.8-3.11` from the [python.org](https://www.python.org/downloads/release/python-31011/) website and run the installer.
 > [!WARNING]